pH-T/hashingservice/README.md

 # HashService

-A simple bcrypt hashingservice to show the features of Go:
+A simple bcrypt hashingservice to show the features of plain Go:

 - testing
 - http(s)